Scientific Name

 How to Grow and Care

-Soaking the soil in which the Hellebore is growing helps the Hellebore plant to look its best.
-Hellebore care includes removal of older leaves when they appear damaged.
+Soaking the soil in which the Hellebore is growing helps the Hellebore plant look its best.
+Hellebore care includes the removal of older leaves when they appear damaged.
 Care for Hellebores should also include careful fertilization.
 Too much nitrogen may result in lush foliage and a shortage of blooms.

 Plant Hellebore seeds in the fall.
 A 60-day moist chilling period is needed when planting seeds of the Hellebore plant.
-Planting seed in fall allows this to happen naturally in areas with cold winters.
+Planting seeds in fall allows this to happen naturally in areas with cold winters.
 Wait three to four years for blooms on young plants grown from seed.
-Divide overgrown clumps in spring, after flowering or in autumn… – See more at: How to Grow and Care for Hellebores
+Divide overgrown clumps in spring, after flowering, or in autumn.

 Links